HELP loans and VET Student Loans

 Am I eligible?

-Your eligibility depends on criteria such as your citizenship status, and whether you're in an undergraduate, postgraduate or vocational education program.
+Your eligibility depends on criteria such as your citizenship status, and whether you're studying an undergraduate, postgraduate or vocational education course.
 To find out what government assistance is be available to you visit Study Assist.

 If you are an Australian Permanent Resident (Non-Humanitarian Visa holder) and/or a New Zealand citizen, you can find out about your eligibility on the Study Assist non-Australian citizens page.